dor1ko/dor1ko/README.md

 - 👋 Hi, I’m @dor1ko
 - 👀 I’m interested in game design, UXUI, and art.
-Variety gamer all around.
 - 🌱 I’m not currently learning anything, but am planning to learn blender, C++/Java, FL studio, and godot sometime in the future.
 - 🎓 My future career paths will focus on game design, UXUI, and graphic design.
 - 💞️ I’m looking to collaborate on projects looking for an artist.